ddvk/rmfakecloud/README.md

 ## Without patching the binary

 # Caveats/ WARNING
-- connecting to the api will delete all your files, unless you mark them as not synced `synced:false` prior to syncing
+- (applies when you don't have security) connecting to the api will delete all your files, unless you mark them as not synced `synced:false` prior to syncing (advisable just to disconnect, reconnect the cloud)
+- **if you delete files from the users directory** on the host, on the next sync those will be deleted from the device
+- if you delete the whole user directory (by mistake) on the host, you should disconnect the cloud from the device and reconnect it

 # [TODO](docs/todo.md)
 # [How the cloud works](docs/cloud.md)